eagle-io/docs/source/intro/overview/index.rst

 	Intuitive categorised lists provide quick access to the data for your most important Nodes: Locations, Sources, Parameters, Attachments.

 |icon-chart| Chart
 	Use the Chart View for reviewing your timeseries data in highly interactive charts.
 Choose to group data on charts by Location or Parameter type.
+You can also setup custom charts for full customization over functionality and appearance.

 |icon-events| Events
 	Every interaction (user and system generated) is recorded in the Events log.